Consent in BDSM: Legal aspects

 The 2007 conviction of Glenn Marcus on counts of sex trafficking and forced labor renewed much debate on the issue of consent in BDSM, both within and outside the community.
 In a similar case of an accusation made by a participant that the activities had not been consensual, in April 2007 two UK men were convicted of false imprisonment in a case where a third party who had been treated like a dog asserted the matter had not been consensual.

 Consent within BDSM fiction

-With the release of such books and films as the Fifty Shades of Grey, BDSM has never been more popular and talked about than now.
+With the release of such books and films as the Fifty Shades of Grey, BDSM has since been more spoken about by people.
 What once was probably hidden for a variety of societal reasons is now subject to open discussion.

 Fifty Shades is the popular exemplar and consent is shown through a series of contracts and frank discussions.
 There is controversy as to how far it goes and how well it defines the lines of consent, but it provides a starting point for any discussion.